plus3it/lx-ebs-backups/README_RestoreByName.sh.md

 Once this script has created the recovery EBS volumes, it will be necessary to attach them to an instance.
 To primary use-cases are anticipated: file-level and "bare-metal" style restores.

 ## "Bare-metal" Restore
-"Bare-metal" restores can be done in two main ways: restore-in-place and parallel-restore.
+"Bare-metal" restores are understood to mean any restore scenario where an entire production system's EBS's contents are wholly replaced from a backup copy.
+A "bare-metal" style restore can be done in two main ways: restore-in-place and parallel-restore.
 ### Restore-In-Place
 In this scenario, the recovery volumes are recovered to the original, presumably broken instance.
 Steps for doing so are as follows: